Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

 When the approximate picture of the transition is given in terms of one-body reduced density functions rather than one-body wavefunctions, the

 representation can appear.
-Since the native TDDFRT transition-hole ($h$) and the transition-electron ($e$) one-body reduced density matrices have the following structure
+Since the EOM--TDDFRT transition-hole ($h$) and the transition-electron ($e$) one-body reduced density matrices have the following structure \cite{etienne_towards_2021}

-we see that, though the trace of $\bm{\gamma}^d_\eta$, $\bm{\gamma}_\eta ^a$, $\gamma_\eta ^h$, and $\gamma_\eta ^e$ are equal — and superior or equal to unity —, the detachment (respectively, attachment) density matrix solely involves the orbitals that are occupied (respectively, unoccupied) in the ground state, while both the transition-hole and the transition-electron density matrices involve orbitals from the full canonical space.
-There would be a true interpretative ambiguity when comparing the hypothetical hole/electron and the detachment/attachment pictures if some disambiguation had not been proposed relatively to that representation matter \cite{etienne_towards_2021}, which suggested that the hole/electron density matrices and the NTOs are simply not meant to bear the same physical information as the detachment/attachment density matrices and the NDOs, concluding that, since NDOs are, in general, unpaired, there is no exact ``departure/arrival'' picture that can be drawn from natural transition or difference orbitals in the general case, and that among the objects discussed here only the detachment/attachment densities should be seen as being part of a ``departure/arrival'' simplified picture.
+we see that, though the trace of $\bm{\gamma}^d_\eta$, $\bm{\gamma}_\eta ^a$, $\gamma_\eta ^h$, and $\gamma_\eta ^e$ are equal — and superior or equal to unity —, the detachment (respectively, attachment) density matrix solely involves, with a contribution susceptible of being non-zero, the orbitals that are occupied (respectively, unoccupied) in the auxiliary ground state — i.e., the Kohn-Sham state —, while both the transition-hole and the transition-electron density matrices involve, with a contribution susceptible of being non-zero, orbitals from the full canonical space.

-In the absence of de-excitations, \textbf{Y} vanishes, the Frobenius norm of \textbf{X} becomes equal to unity, and the resulting representation of the electronic transition is exactly consistent with the one of a $\zeta$--ansatz.
-We call this the Tamm-Dancoff Approximation (TDA).

-Note finally that $\hat{{T}}_\eta$ is not used as a direct approximation to an EOM transition operator $\ket{\psi _\eta}\!\bra{\psi _0}$ to write an excited state ansatz.
-Indeed, $\hat{{T}}_\eta$ is not nilpotent, not number-conserving, and not norm-conserving — this comment is in line with our remark concerning the use of the 1--TDM elements directly for producing a CIS-like ansatz.